 All exams will be composed of a majority of multiple-choice questions intermixed with a handful of true or false and/or short answer type questions.
 Some of these questions will involve graphical / diagram analysis and/or minor calculations.
 However, you will NOT need a calculator.
-The two exams will have about 65 questions.
-In addition, the exams are typical in class exams - closed book, no note, no internet, individual, exams.
+The first two exams will have around 55-60 questions while the final will be made up of approximately 65-70 questions (give or take a few questions for each exam).
+The Final Exam will be cumulative.
+About 40% of the final exam will be based on the last three chapters and the other 60% will cover everything else we discussed during the semester.
+In addition, you will be allowed to use your notes for the exams.